 In “Date of entry/exit into/from Russia” field please indicate the full period of the requested visa (as found in your invitation), not only the planned dates of your first visit.
 American citizens applying for a multiple 3-year tourist, private, business or humanitarian visa should indicate a 3-year period starting from the entry date indicated in the invitation.

 While filling out the application you can choose to “Save draft” before you are finished.
 You can then retrieve incomplete or finished applications using your application ID (assigned at the beginning of the process) and your password.

-If you need to make changes to a completed application, please select “Get a new draft ID” and then “Next” after accessing a completed application.
+If you need to make changes to an existing application, please select “Get a new draft ID” and then “Next” after accessing a completed application.
 In this case your previous application is duplicated with a new ID allowing you to make changes before submitting and printing the corrected application.

 Depending on the office you apply at in the “Destination name” please indicate “Russian visa center (Houston)” or “Consulate General of Russia in Houston”.
 Destination name must match the organization you're in fact applying at.
 E.g. applications addressed to the visa center are not acceptable at the consulate.

 Please make sure to print out your application, sign and date it in the designated area at the bottom.